Learning tolerance amid Islamophobia

 Several essays examine a topic often forgotten in the discourse about Islam and Muslims in the United States – the relationship of the African-American community to Islam.
 Preacher Moss, who refers to himself as an ‘undercover Muslim’, takes a somewhat tongue-in-cheek look at African American perspectives on Muslim identities.
 The more serious essence of his treatise is that “African American Muslims are marginalized as African Americans and ignored as African American Muslims”.

 Samaa Abdurraqib provides highly insightful information about the historical relationship of the African-American community in the United States to Islam.
 She explains, right from its inception, Islam has been present in the United States – citing that perhaps 10%-15% of slaves brought to the United States were Muslim.
-She goes on to explain how this dimension of black in the United States has been ignored in education and in the media, as has the diversity among US Muslims.
-The author's main point is that Islam is not a foreign in the United States, as frequently claimed, but that it has long-established roots.
+She goes on to explain how this dimension of black history in the United States has been ignored in education and in the media, as has the diversity among US Muslims.
+The author’s main point is that Islam is not a foreign religion in the United States, as frequently claimed, but that it has long-established roots.

 In a chapter that is bound to lead to significant discussion and debate among educators of all stripes, Younes Mourchid examines the contested relationship between alternative sexual orientations and traditional Islamic values.
 Mourchid builds his chapter on interviews with 20 LGBT Muslims.
 The author shows how such individuals, in often complex and contradictory ways, almost always struggle with their identity formation.